-The basketball academy at FSU is run by Selfoss Karfa Basketball Club, with good support from the Árborg Municipality and FSu, the local secondary school, Fjölbrautaskóli Suðurlands.
+The FSU basketball academy is run by Selfoss Karfa Basketball Club, with good support from the Árborg Municipality and FSu, the local secondary school, Fjölbrautaskóli Suðurlands.
 The coaches of the academy are employees of the club.
 Teaching takes place at the Sports Center Vallaskóli, Sólvöllum 2 in Selfoss, which is also home to Selfoss Karfa.
 From the fall of 2018, the academy will be returning to the KKÍ tournament team, both in the boys and girls category.
 It is the first time that the academy has brought forward women’s teams, and is a welcomed improvement.
-At the same time, the academy will create a joint team, involving the following clubs from the Suðurlands area: Selfoss Karfa, Hamar, Umf.
-Hrunamenn and Þór Þórlákshöfn.
+In the future students will be offered to represent the FSu-Academy as a team in official competition when possible.

 Organization of the Academy

 The Academy’s organization involves academy players practicing 4 times per week during school hours, 55 minutes at a time.
 Practice hours are therefore lessons in the FSu school’s timetable and the same requirements apply for attendance, study results and other formal school rules as for other school curricula.

 The academy goal is to build help their students become better basketball players in all areas,